lausa21/Unpacking-The-Myth-Does-Obesity-Always-Lead-To-Diabetes-Data-Visualization-Using-R/README.md

 # 📊 Unpacking The Myth: Does Obesity Always Lead To Diabetes?
-This project utilizes the **R programming language** to analyze and visualize the complex relationship between obesity and the prevalence of diabetes.
-Using the Pima Indians Diabetes Database, this analysis seeks to answer the critical question: "Does obesity always lead to diabetes?"
+This group project, completed as part of our Data Mining and Visualization course in the second semester, explores the intricate relationship between obesity and diabetes prevalence using the **R programming language**.
+Leveraging the **Pima Indians Diabetes Database**, we aim to address a key question: _“Does obesity necessarily lead to diabetes?”_

 The project unpacks this common myth by exploring multiple contributing factors.
 The analysis concludes that while obesity is a significant risk factor, **it is not a definitive cause**.
 Diabetes is a multifactorial condition heavily influenced by a combination of genetics, age, lifestyle choices, and other physiological factors.
 The final output is an infographic and an interactive Shiny application that clearly communicate these findings.